Booster effectiveness wanes after 4 months, but showed sturdy protection against hospitalization, CDC study shows

 Protection from the two-dose vaccine regimen has declined since omicron became dominant, but a third dose revs the immune system back up to robust levels to prevent moderately severe and severe disease, an earlier CDC study found.

 But how long that third shot’s protection lasts is a critical question facing public health officials because many people received their third dose months ago.
 Waning immunity after a third shot of mRNA vaccine during omicron has been observed in Israel and in preliminary reports from CDC, the study said.
-But Friday’s report represents the first real-world data in the United States of what is known as the durability of that protection during delta and omicron.
+But Friday’s report represents the first real-world data in the United States of the durability of that protection during delta and omicron.

 During a White House covid-19 briefing Wednesday, Anthony S. Fauci, President Biden’s chief medical adviser on the pandemic response, said officials will base booster decisions on real-world “efficacy in preventing, for example, hospital visits, as well as hospitalizations.”